 Crissy Field was depicted as a military airfield on the 1933 San Francisco Airway Map (courtesy of Chris Kennedy).

 A 1934 aerial view looking northwest at the grass runway of Crissy Field.

 A 1935 street map (courtesy of Kevin Walsh) depicted Crissy Field as an irregularly-shaped property outline, labeled simply “Aviation Field”.

-A beautiful circa 1935 aerial view looking northwest at Crissy Field, with the Golden Gate Bridge in the background (courtesy of Kevin Walsh).
+A beautiful circa 1935 aerial view looking northwest at Crissy Field, with the Golden Gate Bridge under construction in the background (courtesy of Kevin Walsh).

 An 11/22/35 aerial view looking southeast at a Pan Am China Clipper overflying the south tower of the still-under-construction Golden Gate Bridge (courtesy of Kevin Walsh),